 Major focus on cyber securityDNV has more than 20 years’ experience of providing cyber-security services and aims to grow considerably by the end of 2025.

 “In 2021, we quadrupled our operations from 20 to more than 80 consultants, including by acquiring Dutch company Applied Risk, which is a specialist in industrial cyber security.
-We are growing rapidly so we need more local and international staff, and are soon recruiting worldwide.
-Just this week, we recruited employees from Singapore,” says Knudsen.
+We are growing rapidly so we need more local and international staff, and are soon recruiting worldwide,” says Knudsen.

 The goal of DNV as a whole is to grow 45 per cent over the next five years, while cyber security is to grow 10-15 times bigger during the same period.
 DNV is initially focusing on industrial cyber security, but plans to develop a holistic range of cyber-security services for all DNV customers in time.